 Amber Joy Young

 She enjoys the balance of educating, hands on healing, spending time in nature, nurturing her family and offering safe space for supporting individuals on their wellness journey.
 Amber brings a heart centered wisdom to her classes, and infuses the teachings with joy, laughter and appreciation.
-Amber counts her blessings every day to be a guardian of this amazing and beautiful community, committing even deeper to her yogic path and to being of service – this is her life work.
+She counts her blessings every day to be a guardian of this amazing and beautiful community, committing even deeper to her yogic path and to being of service – this is her life work.

 She feels in this human experience we should all have the space to safely discover ourselves in mind, body and spirit, and she looks forward to supporting you on your unique journey.